-Permittee further agrees to comply with all applicable regulations, rules and requirements of the State of California and United States agencies, including but not limited to the following:
+Permittee further agrees to comply with all applicable regulations, rules, requirements and laws of the State of California and United States and their agencies, including but not limited to the following:

-- j.
-California State Department of Fish and Wildlife - k.
-California State Water Quality and Control Board - San Francisco and Central Valley Regions - 1.
+- h.
+California Public Utilities Commission - i.
+California State Department of Fish and Wildlife - j.
+California State Water Quality and Control Board - San Francisco and Central Valley Regions - k.
+California Energy Commission - 1.
 Bay Area Air Quality Management District - m.
 United States Fish and Wildlife Service - n.
 Federal Aviation Administration - 3.
 Insurance: A Comprehensive General Liability insurance policy in the minimum amount of \$1,000,000 and in the form prescribed in the document "INSURANCE REQUIRE-MENTS, ALAMEDA COUNTY PLANNING DEPARTMENT, November 12, 2014," in addition to insurance requirements of other agencies listed in Condition 2 shall be provided to the County within 20 business days following approval of this Conditional Use Permit and provided again within 20 business days of each annual anniversary thereof. - 4.
 Utility Tax Compliance.
 Within 60 days of this approval, the Permittee shall submit to the Alameda County Planning Department evidence of business registration with the Alameda County Business Tax Unit in the form of a valid business certificate to ensure compliance with the County's utility tax regulations. - 5.
 Liability.
 By exercise of this Conditional Use Permit, the Permittee agrees to defend, indemnify and hold harmless the County of Alameda, its officers, employees, agents and servants for any and all liability caused by the negligence or wrongful act of the Permittee arising out of the exercise of this Conditional Use Permit, and to pay all claims, damages, judgments, legal costs, adjuster fees, and attorney fees related thereto. - 6.
 Indemnification.
-The Permittee shall defend, indemnify, and hold harmless Alameda County or its agents, officers, and employees from any claim, action, or proceeding against Alameda County or its, agents, officers or employees to attack, set aside, void, or annul Conditional Use Permit, PLN2017-00201, the Program Environmental Impact Report (PEIR), the September 2018 Sand Hill Wind Repowering Project Environmental Analysis and CEQA Checklist which supplements the PEIR, the California Environmental Quality Act findings, determination of significant impacts, the Mitigation Monitoring and Reporting Program (MMRP), or any combination thereof.
+The Permittee shall defend, indemnify, and hold harmless the County of Alameda and its agents, officers, and employees from any claim, action, or proceeding against the County of Alameda or its agents, officers or employees to attack, set aside, void, or annul Conditional Use Permit, PLN2019-00226, the associated Subsequent Environmental Impact Report (SEIR), California Environmental Quality Act findings, determination of significant impacts, statement of overriding considerations, Mitigation Monitoring and Reporting Program (MMRP), or any combination thereof.
 Such indemnification shall include, but not be limited to, an award of costs and attorney's fees incurred by Alameda County in its defense.
-The County shall promptly notify Permittee of any such challenge. - 7.
-Planning Review and Permit Administration Costs.
-The Permittee shall be responsible for payment of all additional Planning Department and Public Works Agency staff and material costs for completing these agencies' reviews up to the time of this approval, including costs billed against the original application deposit, costs which exceeded the deposit and for a deposit of an additional \$2,000.00 for similar costs associated with administration and enforcement of the conditions herein, independently of Inspection Costs as required below (Condition 8).
-If all or any part of said cash deposit is depleted by such administration activities, the Permittee shall restore the balance of the deposit to the original \$2,000.00.
+The County shall promptly notify Permittee of any such challenge.